esp-rs/book/src/installation/index.md

 [rust-lang-book--platform-support-tier3]: https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-3

-3. To build `std` projects, you also need to install
+3. To build `std` projects, you also need to install:
     - [`LLVM`][llvm-website] compiler infrastructure
     - Other [`std` developemnt requirements][rust-esp-book-std-requirements]
     - In your project's file `.cargo/config.toml`, add the unstable Cargo [feature][cargo-book-unstable-features] `-Z build-std`.
 Our [template projects][rust-esp-book-write-app-generate-project] that are discussed later in this book already have it added.